zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

       ```

 3. Generate Random Values for Features
-    - Use the random module to generate random values for each feature within the specified ranges:
+    - Use the random library to generate random values for each feature within the specified ranges:
       ```
       Vehicle Speed: Generate random integers between 0 and 255.
       Engine Speed: Generate random integers between 0 and 1000.
       Throttle Position: Generate random integers between 0 and 200.
       Coolant Temperature: Generate random integers between 0 and 500.
       ```

 4. Print Each Feature Value
     - Display the generated values for each feature.

 5. Pause and Repeat
-    - Pause for 1 second, then repeat the process.
+    - Use the time library to pause the script for 1 second.

 ## Module 3: Intro to Eclipse Kuksa.VAL and Data Orchestration